San Francisco Public Library

-The San Francisco Public Library is the public library system of the city and county of San Francisco.
+The San Francisco Public Library is the public library system of the city and county of San Francisco in United States.
 The Main Library is located at Civic Center, at 100 Larkin Street.
 The library system has won several awards, such as Library Journal's Library of the Year award in 2018.
-The library is well-funded due to the city's dedicated Library Preservation Fund that was established by a 1994 ballot measure, which was subsequently renewed until 2022 by a ballot measure in 2007.
+The library is well-funded due to the city's dedicated Library Preservation Fund that was established by a 1994 ballot measure.
+The Preservation Fund was renewed twice, by ballot measures in 2007 and 2022.

 History

 In August 1877 a residents' meeting was called by state senator George H. Rogers and Andrew Smith Hallidie who advocated the creation of a free public library for San Francisco.
 A board of trustees for the Library was created in 1878 through the Free Library Act, signed by Governor of California William Irwin on March 18, which also created a property tax to fund the Library project.
-The San Francisco Public Library (then known as the San Francisco Free Library) opened on June 7, 1879 at Pacific Hall on Bush Street at Kearny Street and hired Albert Hart as the first librarian.
+The economist Henry George served as the board's first secretary.
+The San Francisco Public Library (then known as the San Francisco Free Library) opened on June 7, 1879, at Pacific Hall on Bush Street at Kearny Street and hired Albert Hart as the first librarian.
 In 1888 the Library moved to the Larkin Street wing of City Hall at Civic Center.
 The first three branches opened from 1888 to 1889, in the Mission, in North Beach, and in Potrero Hill.
 In 1889 the Library became a Federal depository by nomination of Senator George Hearst.

 In 1905, architect Daniel Burnham presented his plans for a new Civic Center for San Francisco, including a new library building.
 These plans were put on hold after the 1906 San Francisco earthquake, which destroyed about 140,000 volumes, nearly 80% of its holdings.
 The library moved to temporary quarters while a new building was designed and built.
 In 1917, the new main library building, designed by George W. Kelham, opened in the Civic Center.
 Ten major murals by California Tonalist Gottardo Piazzoni were installed in 1931–1932; four more were completed in 1945, but left uninstalled until the 1970s.